-Word-of-mouth recommendation is considered the best form of advertising, because it is persuasive, credible and free.
+Word-of-mouth recommendation is a highly effective form of advertising because it is persuasive, credible and free.
 Kate Horstead finds out how you can influence others to spread the word about your business

-"It doesn't matter if they don't buy your product themselves," he continues.
+"It doesn't matter if they don't buy your product themselves," he adds.
 "What matters is that they talk to 20 people about it.
 You need to get these people involved."

 Understand your influencers

 Your regular customers, business connections, friends and family are likely to contain a host of influencers.
 But even if you don't know who exactly is spreading the word, you can still mount a word-of-mouth marketing campaign.
 What matters initially is understanding why people will talk about your business, and then how you can coax them into talking more.